TrossenRobotics/interbotix_xslocobots_docs/_sources/ros1_packages/locobot_descriptions.rst

 =====

 To run this package, type the line below in a terminal.
 Note that the ``robot_model`` argument must be specified as the name of one of the four locobot models.
-For example, to launch a Locobot with a WidowX-200 arm, type:
+For example, to launch a LoCoBot with a WidowX-200 arm, type:

 .. code-block:: console